yohannes911/select2/doc/select2.md

              yield
           wait[i] = false

--- 4. now different cases could happen
+-- 4. finish the protocol, where different cases could happen

 -- 4.1. if I was the token owner but the other thread took the ownership so far, then I am not selected, cleanup and exit